XiaofengdiZhu/GigavoltDoc/src/en/expand/transportation/inventory_controller.md

 ## Overview

 You can use it to control items stored in the inventory of a block like a chest, furnace, and dispenser, or a player's inventory.
+And you can place several extension poles or fetchers, whose vertical lines are parallel, at back to control items in farther chests.

 ## Ports Definition